intermine/bluegenes/docs/production-builds.md

 ```bash
 $ lein uberjar
 ```
-Then, to start the application, execute the jar and pass in one of the `config.edn` files from above:
+Then, to start the application, execute the jar and pass in a [`config.edn` file](../config/dev/README.md):

 ```bash
 $ java -jar -Dconfig="config/prod/config.edn" target/bluegenes.jar